ZhiLi51/disadvantaged_community_identification_model/RO/README.txt

+The implement codes are  RO_NNs.ipynb and three optimization problems.ipynb

-To run the jupyternotebook, you will need the following packages in addition to Python 3.7: numpy == 1.15.1 scipy == 1.1.0 scikit-learn == 0.19.2
+To run the jupyternotebooks, you will need the following packages in addition to Python 3.7: numpy == 1.15.1 scipy == 1.1.0 scikit-learn == 0.19.2